 Did you know that appealing to two of the senses could increase your sales?
 Do you really know how effective internet banner ads are in the modern age?
-Is the cheese spread REALLY made in Philadelphia?
-We’re going to dig deep into interesting facts about marketing which might just make you re-evaluate what you know about yourself and your perception of advertising!
+Is cheese spread REALLY made in Philadelphia?
+Lets dig in to these fun facts about marketing which might just make you re-evaluate what you know about yourself and your perception of advertising!

 Though invented in New York, marketers thought that calling their product ‘Philadelphia Cheese’ would prove to be more successful – as Philadelphia was known as a good area for dairy cattle/milk production!